davea42/libdwarf-regressiontests/README.md

 ### PICKUPBIN.sh

-Used to compile the libdwarf/dwarfdump source tree in the directory libbld in the testing directory.
+Uses configure  to compile the libdwarf/dwarfdump source tree in the directory libbld in the testing directory.

 ### CLEANUP.sh